wireapp/wire-server/docs/reference/spar-braindump.md

 [`ManagedBy`](https://github.com/wireapp/wire-server/blob/010ca7e460d13160b465de24dd3982a397f94c16/libs/brig-types/src/Brig/Types/Common.hs#L393-L413);
 see also {#DevScimOneWaySync}.
-This is a half-implemented feature for managing conflicts between changes via scim vs. changes from wire clients; and does currently not affect deletability of users.  (grep `wire-server` for up-to-date information.)
+This is a half-implemented feature for managing conflicts between changes via scim vs. changes from wire clients; and does currently not affect deletability of users.

 #### delete via deleting idp